 Foothill 4-H

-Please join us for our next meeting on Tuesday, Dec.
-11, don't forget about the annual candy bar exchange and remember to bring a wrapped candy for anybody who wishes to participate also as a reminder the drive-through dinner tickets should be returned by Jan.
-11.
+Please join us for our next meeting on Wednesday January 9th, 7pm at the Possy Grounds.
+Remember to bring in drive through dinner tickets.
+Tickets are due by January 11, if you need more tickets contact Steven Treat.

 The Community Club Leaders

-Sharon Smales: sl\smales@att.net Ida Ponder: idponder@comcast.net
+Sharon Smales: sl_smales@att.net Ida Ponder: idponder@comcast.net

 Tuolumne Pioneers

-Please join us for our next meeting on Monday, Dec.
-10 at 6 p.m.
+Please join us for our next meeting on Monday, Jan.
+14 at 6 p.m.

-We will meet at Summerville Elementary for caroling at 6pm. and at 7 we will meet at Westside Pizza for our meeting.
-At last months meeting, we talked about the Drive Thru dinner.
-It'll be Jan.
-21 in the Sierra building at the fairgrounds.
-Remember to sell those tickets!
-The ticket turn in deadline is Jan.
-11, you may get in touch with either Steven Treat, or Maria Hines to turn them in.
-If you have sold tickets in December, please bring them to the meeting.
+At last months meeting, we all met at Summerville Elementary and Christmas Caroled all the way down carter street to Westside Pizza.
+We had a quick meeting there.
+We talked about the Drive Thru Dinner which is the 21st of January, and the ticket turn in deadline is January 11th.
+Get ahold of Maria or Steven Treat to get them in on time.

 The Community Club Leaders

 Maria Hines: tupioneers4h@gmail.com

 Congrats!

 Congratulations to

 Kristen

 Sommarstrom

 for winning the 2018

 4-H Week Poster

 Contest!

 Please contact the

 4-H office at

 rlgiannini@ucanr.edu

 to collect your prize!

 Groveland Highlanders

-The next meeting will be taking place on Tuesday, Dec.
-11 at 6:00 p.m.
+The next meeting will be taking place on Tuesday, Jan.
+8 at 6:00 p.m.

 The Community Club Leaders

 Carol Willmon: Willmon@hughes.net